A 6-2 is a more advanced volleyball system that allows for several hitting options including an Outside, Middle, Right Side, and Back Row attacks.

 What is a 6-2?

 The “2” means that there are 2 Setters.
-The “6” means that there are 6 Hitters.
+The “6” means that 6 players on the court may be available as Hitters.

 The main Setter starts in the back row to allow for 3 front row attackers.
 The other Setter usually plays opposite of the main Setter as a Right Side (sometimes referred to as an Opposite Hitter).

-A 6-2 makes a lot of sense when you have Setters who can also block considering they will most likely be blocking against an Outside hitter.
+A 6-2 makes a lot of sense when you have Setters who can also block and hit considering they will most likely be blocking against an Outside hitter.

 One of the downsides to running a 6-2 is it is almost impossible for a Setter dump without the Setter getting called for a Back Row Attack consider the Setter cannot attack the ball above the height of the net.